Sri Lanka Transport Board: Services

 SLTB serves both urban and rural routes.
 In many rural areas, it provides services in unprofitable areas that would be unattractive to private operators.

 Urban routes

 Colombo has an extensive public transport system based on buses, some of which is operated by SLTB.
 The Central Bus Stand in Pettah functions as the primary hub for bus transport in Colombo.

 The road network in Colombo consists of radial links (or arterial routes), which link the city centre and district centres, and orbital links, which intersect the arterial routes; most bus routes run along the radial links without the benefit of dedicated bus lanes owing to the high volume of traffic at peak times.
 A BRT system for Colombo has been proposed, but has yet to be implemented.

-Normal Services

-Most of the bus services covered by the SLTB are general services.
-These general services can be classified into two main categories.